-- 1. Review of the Proposal Pre-screening Form and selection of finalists by the Conferences Board Executive Subcommittee (CBES) - 2.
-Review of the full proposals by the Conferences Board Executive Subcommittee (CBES) to provide feedback to the proposing teams - 3.
+- 1. Review of the Proposal Pre-screening Form and selection of finalists by the Conferences Board Executive Subcommittee (CBES).
+For ICIP, the ICIP Steering Committee will also review the proposal pre-screening form submissions and provide feedback for CBES consideration. - Review of the full proposals by the Conferences Board Executive Subcommittee (CBES) to provide feedback to the proposing teams.
+For ICIP, the ICIP Steering Committee will also review the proposals and provide feedback for CBES consideration. - 3.
 Ideally, a site visit of the final locations by the VP-Conferences or a Conferences Board Member and the Sr. Manager of Conferences or similar staff member to prepare a joint report for the Conferences Board.
 Site visit is not required if the location is familiar and the report can be prepared by representatives of the Conferences Board, or if travel is not possible. - 4.
 Presentation of final proposals to the Conferences Board and review of the site visit report. - 5.
-Conferences Board vote to select the proposal, contingent on budget approval by the SPS President-Elect - 6.
-Approval of the Selected Proposal by the Board of Governors, contingent on budget approval by the SPS President-Elect - 7.
-Approval by the IEEE. - b.
+Conferences Board vote to select the proposal, contingent on budget approval by the SPS President-Elect. - 6.
+Approval of the Selected Proposal by the Board of Governors, contingent on budget approval by the SPS President-Elect. - 7.
+Approval by the IEEE.

+b.
 Technical Committee Conferences (Workshops, etc.)